How To Sell Your Website Or Blog: The Complete Guide

 The downside to using a broker is the cost.
 Typically the broker will charge a percentage of the sale price, if the sale is completed.
 Digital Exits charges 10%.
 I’m not able to find fees listed on the websites of Quiet Light, Latona’s, or FE International.

 Although there is a fee involved you may still be able to wind up with more money in your pocket thanks to the help of a broker.
 If the broker can help you to find the right buyer the services will be well worth the percentage that they will charge.
 Having a broker will also help with all of the nitty gritty details of the sales process, including the contract.

 For websites with very high earnings a similar option may be to enlist the services of an investment banker.
 They would play a similar role to a broker, helping you to find buyers.

 For full disclosure I have sold sites through Flippa and I have also sold sites on my own.
-I have never used a broker, although I did consult with Jock Purtle of Digital Exits regarding a site that I was selling last year.
+I have never used a broker, although I did consult with Jock Purtle of Digital Exits regarding a site that I sold some years ago.
 I didn’t use Jock’s services because I had already identified a potential buyer (who did eventually buy the site) through my network.
 If that sale had fallen through my next move would have been to work with Jock to try to sell the site.